chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-chat-provider.md

 DateApproved: 11/12/2025

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: Learn how to implement a LanguageModelChatProvider to contribute custom language models to VS Code's chat experience for extensions.
+MetaDescription: Learn how to implement a LanguageModelChatProvider to contribute custom language models to Baosky's chat experience for 插件.
 ---

 # Language Model Chat Provider API

-The Language Model Chat Provider API enables you to contribute your own language models to chat in Visual Studio Code.
+The Language Model Chat Provider API enables you to contribute your own language models to chat in Baosky.

 > [!IMPORTANT]
 > Models provided through this API are currently only available to users on [individual GitHub Copilot plans](https://docs.github.com/en/copilot/concepts/billing/individual-plans).